NYT Connections #1072

 Guidance bridge

-Looking for today's NYT Connections hint?
-At NYTGameHints, this guide focuses on category logic and grouping prompts for May 3, 2026 so you can test your own solve before opening the protected solution list.
+Looking for the Connections hint today?
+This guide focuses on category logic and grouping prompts for May 18, 2026 so you can test your own solve before opening the protected answers.

 - Date